-Marion County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of August 13th, 2020, Marion County Housing Authority has 1 waiting lists that are open now or opening soon.
+Marion County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of December 1st, 2021, Marion County Housing Authority has 1 waiting lists that are open now or opening soon.